 6. Discuss the good side of social media with them

 Social media is, of course, vitally important for keeping people – and particularly young people – connected.
+There are also opportunities to learn and grow as a person.
 Talk about this with your kids, and also look at the wider positive aspects of social media and the internet.
-“Ensure you also explore positive internet and social media use with them, for example, linking to social media use by businesses, and developing a positive digital footprint,” suggests Bhullar.
+This will help them develop a positive digital footprint.

 7. Be a role model